MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 ## Types of Code Based Animations

-- Implicit animations simply reply on setting a new value for some wodget property and Flutter tales care of animating form the current value to the newest value the widgets are easy to use and are very powerful, they are a good place to start wehn animating something
+- Implicit animations simply reply on setting a new value for some widget property and Flutter takes care of animating form the current value to the newest value the widgets are easy to use and are very powerful, they are a good place to start wehn animating something

 - Explicit animations on the other hand require you to use an AnimationController, they are called explicit because they only start animating when explicitly asked to , you can use explicit animations to do everything you do with implicit animations and more , the only caveat is that you have to manage the lifecycle of your AnimationController since its not a widget